aanjneya/stocks-cointegration-analysis/README.md

 ## Analytics, Visualizations & Hyperparameter Dimensionality

 A critical phase of this research involved a multi-core optimization of the strategy's 7 parameters using Optuna.
-The analysis was conducted in two distinct phases after recognizing that the optimizer was aggressively clustering against the initial parameter ceilings.
+The analysis was conducted in two distinct phases after recognizing that the optimizer was clustering against the initial parameter ceilings.

 ### 1. The 7-Dimensional Optimization Landscape (Parallel Coordinates)